OK-CodeClinic/Automating-AWS-Infrastructure-with-Terraform-for-Provisioning-Static-Web-App-Deployment/README.md

 ```
 terraform Initilize
 ```
 - Modify the variables in variables.tf to suit your requirements.
-For example, you can change the VPC CIDR block, subnet CIDR blocks, or specify a different EC2 instance type.
+For example, you can change the VPC CIDR block, subnet CIDR blocks, or specify a different EC2 instance type, differenet Security Group rules.

 - Apply terraform configuration
 ```